Easter Parade (film): Plot

-Auditioning for the Ziegfeld Follies, Hannah and Don meet the show's star—Nadine.
-Realizing that Nadine is Don's former partner, Hannah demands to know if they were in love.
-At their hotel, Don reveals that he turned down the Ziegfeld offer, believing Hannah and Nadine do not belong in the same show: Nadine can't compare with Hannah.
-They are about to kiss, when Johnny arrives to take Hannah to dinner.
+Auditioning for the Ziegfeld Follies, Don and Hannah meet the show's star—Nadine.
+Realizing that Nadine is Don's former partner, Hannah demands to know whether he loved her.
+At Hannah's hotel room, Don reveals that he turned down the Ziegfeld offer, believing that Hannah is too good to be in the same show as Nadine.
+They are about to kiss when Johnny arrives to take Hannah to dinner.
 He confesses that he fell in love with her during the rainstorm, but Hannah admits that she is hopelessly in love with Don.

-Don is in the audience when Nadine's show opens ("Shakin' The Blues Away").
-Later, he reveals to Hannah that he has signed them to star in their own show and invites her out to do the town.
+After watching Nadine's show ("Shakin' the Blues Away"), Don tells Hannah that he has signed them to star in their own show and invites her out on the town to celebrate.
 She arrives at his apartment to find that he has arranged a private dinner.
-He makes the mistake of mentioning their act, and Hannah explodes, accusing him of treating their rendezvous like a dance rehearsal.
+When Don begins to discuss their act, Hannah accuses him of treating their rendezvous like a dance rehearsal.
 She tries to leave, but he kisses her.
-She plays the piano and sings "It Only Happens When I Dance With You," “Why didn’t you tell me I was in love with you?” he asks, and they embrace.
+She plays the piano and sings "It Only Happens When I Dance with You".
+"Why didn't you tell me I was in love with you?" he asks, and they embrace.